jaccharrison/mail-merge/README.md

      bullshit.
 That bullshit is the document ID.
 If you need help recognizing it, look at the ids that are already in the code from last time somebody used it.

 5. Go to the Google Doc titled 'Email Message', which hopefully nobody has moved, and type your message.
 If they did move it, just create a new doc, and copy the document ID into the 'const docId = ' field below the spreadsheet constant.
 When you type the message, you have one 'tag' to place: ${name}.
      Type exactly ${name} wherever you want the person's name to be in the email.
      Note that you must use HTML formatting to add extra effects to your message.
-In particular, any time you want to go to a new line, you should type <br>.
+In particular, any time you want to go to a new line, you should type `<br>`

 6. **Set the subject of your email.** That's the 'const subject = ' field on line 11. **Don't forget this.** The BMS chairman I was overseeing did.
 All of his emails sent with the subject line "TEST".
 I wonder why we didn't receive as many applications this year.

 7. **Run the script.** See the button between the 'bug' and the light bulb?
      Make sure that says 'mailMerge'.
 If it doesn't, click the button, and select mailMerge.

 8. **Press play.** When the script is done, check you spreadsheet and make sure all of the rows say 'Email Sent' after them.
 If the script stopped at a certain point (Google only lets you send so many emails per SMTP greeting, so it's entirely possible that it did if you're emailing the 400 freshmen that received a scholarship from the university), just run the script